tescal2/DetectSentimentAnalysisFromCustomerReviews/README.md

 Interactive SQL Query:  Amazon Athena is used to query the review results and focus in on the negative sentiment.

-<strong>  Step by Step Configuration can be found on the AWS Machine Learning Blog <a href="https://aws.amazon.com/blogs/machine-learning/detect-sentiment-from-customer-reviews-using-amazon-comprehend/"> here </a> <strong>
+<strong>  Step by Step Configuration can be found on the AWS Machine Learning Blog <a href="https://aws.amazon.com/blogs/machine-learning/detect-sentiment-from-customer-reviews-using-amazon-comprehend/"> here </a> </strong>

 Conclusion
 In summation, Amazon Comprehend gives you deep insight into customer feedback by allowing shifting opinions and overall sentiment to be identified quickly, which reduces the time and effort to understand customers.
 This also presents the opportunity for immediate adaptations to be applied in order to meet the dynamically changing needs of customers.